Dealing with feelings

 During challenging times, instead of pursuing happiness, one can focus on being present with their own and others' emotions.
 However, when things are genuinely going well, B. Fredrickson's broaden-and-build theory of positive emotions has shown that positive feelings support the growth of an individual's physical, intellectual, psychological, and social resources.
 This also enhances the community's resilience to face difficulties in the future.
 Therefore, positive emotions are beneficial as long as they are not used to mask challenges or genuine feelings.

 Unpleasant emotions, experiences, and thoughts—such as everyday disappointments, challenges in close relationships, or negative feedback—have been shown to impact us more strongly than corresponding neutral or positive experiences.
 This phenomenon is known as negativity bias.
 It is recognized at both individual and societal levels.
-Bad news tends to sell better than good news, a good reputation is easy to lose, and a bad one is difficult to shake.
+Bad news tend to sell better than good news, a good reputation is easy to lose, and a bad one is difficult to shake.
 Unpleasant experiences also make us change our behavior more effectively than pleasant ones.

 One likely explanation for the strong effects of unpleasant experiences is evolution.
 Recognizing danger and remembering its signs has been vital for survival.
 Today we are rarely in acute danger, but unpleasant experiences still tend to create stronger memory traces than pleasant ones.
 However, negative emotions should still not be completely ignored; they can reveal value conflicts, support learning, or encourage us to act on something important to us.

-For well-being, it is also beneficial to practice recognizing and enhancing positive emotions.
+For wellbeing, it is also beneficial to practice recognizing and enhancing positive emotions.
 It is worthwhile because positive emotions have been shown to broaden our attention capacity, which can support learning and lead to new ideas, actions, and the formation of social relationships.
 These, in turn, build individual and community resources, making it easier to cope with future challenges.

 We tackle our heavy workload with a smile, lull ourselves into emotionless professionals and repeat positive mantras.
 Does this make us happier?